chamy34/Student_1/README.md

 * Use this for Recipient URL and Destination URL: ✅ (the default)
 * Audience URI: `\http://localhost:8080/saml2/service-provider-metadata/okta`

 .
-Click *Next*.
-Select the following options:
+Cliquez sur *Next*.
+Sélectionnez les options suivantes :

 * I'm an Okta customer adding an internal app
 * This is an internal app that we have created